Nathaniel Ward: Biography

 Ward thought that justice and the law were essential to the liberty of the individual.
 Some have said that The Body of Liberties began the American tradition of liberty, leading eventually to the United States Constitution.

 In 1645 Ward began his second book, The Simple Cobler of Aggawam in America.
 This was published in England in January, 1646–1647, before Ward's return there, under the pseudonym of Theodore de la Guard.
 Three other editions, with important additions and changes, soon followed.
 The Simple Cobbler is a small book, which "in spite of its bitterness, and its lack of toleration" is "full of quaint originality, grim humor and power", according to the anthology Colonial Prose and Poetry: The Transplanting of Culture 1607–1650 (1903).

 According to the anthology, the book is "probably the most interesting literary performance" in the first half of the 17th century in the English colonies that later became the United States.
 The book was later reprinted in 1713 and 1843 in Boston, Massachusetts.

 He also wrote several religious-political pamphlets.

 At the end of the English Civil War, Ward returned to England, where he wrote pamphlets, particularly Discolliminium (1650), critical of the establishment of the Commonwealth of England.
-His contribution to the Engagement debate (an oath of loyalty to the new Commonwealth) and his attack on polemic opponents, particularly John Dury with whom he had a 'friendly scuffle'(44), included attacking the speed with which the oath was to be administered and questioning the government's legitimacy as a just power.
+His contribution to the Engagement debate (an oath of loyalty to the new Commonwealth) and his attack on polemic opponents, particularly John Dury, included attacking the speed with which the oath was to be administered and questioning the government's legitimacy as a just power.
 Ward became the minister of the church at Shenfield in Essex and died shortly after in Shenfield.